 PySLM Python Library for Selective Laser Melting and Additive Manufacturing

-PySLM - Library for Additive Manufacturing and 3D Printing including Selective Laser Melting https://github.com/drlukeparry/pyslm/actions/workflows/pythonpublish.yml/badge.svg Documentation Status https://badge.fury.io/py/PythonSLM.svg Chat on Gitter https://static.pepy.tech/personalized-badge/pythonslm?period=total&units=international_system&left_color=black&right_color=orange&left_text=Downloads
+PySLM - Library for Additive Manufacturing and 3D Printing including Selective Laser Melting https://github.com/drlukeparry/pyslm/actions/workflows/pythonpublish.yml/badge.svg Documentation Status https://badge.fury.io/py/PythonSLM.svg https://static.pepy.tech/personalized-badge/pythonslm?period=total&units=international_system&left_color=black&right_color=orange&left_text=Downloads

 This library provides design tools for use in Additive Manufacturing including the slicing, hatching, support generation and related analysis tools (e.g. overhang analysis, build-time estimation).